History of Los Angeles Metro Rail and Busway: Silver 2 Silver

 As feared by Foothill Transit officials, the 30¢ higher fares on the Silver Streak meant passengers along the El Monte Busway often opted to ride the Silver Line to save money.
 That led to Silver Line buses operating at capacity during peak hours, with the larger Silver Streak buses being under-utilized.
 To address the problem a new reciprocal fare program between Metro and Foothill Transit called "Silver 2 Silver" was introduced as part of a one-year trial in October 2012.
-Fares on the Silver Streak were lowered match the price of the Silver Line and passengers with a valid pass may ride either route between Downtown Los Angeles and the El Monte Station.
+Fares on the Silver Streak were lowered to match the price of the Silver Line, and passengers with a valid pass may ride either route between Downtown Los Angeles and the El Monte Station.
 Toll funding from the Metro ExpressLanes was used to reimburse Foothill Transit for the cost difference.
 In October 2013 a review of the program deemed it a success and made it permanent.

 Extension to San Pedro and express service

 While many freeway express lines on the Harbor Transitway were truncated after the introduction of the Silver Line, a notable exception was Metro Express Line 450X.
 Considered one of Metro's "premium express" routes, buses made very limited stops between Downtown Los Angeles and the Harbor Gateway Transit Center, skipping most of the stations along the Harbor Transitway.
 The route initially only ran during weekday peak hours, but was later extended to San Pedro and operated as a shuttle service between the Harbor Gateway Transit Center and San Pedro during off-peak hours and weekends.

 In December 2015, Metro combined the Silver Line and Metro Express 450X.
 During off-peak hours and weekends some Silver Line trips traveled to San Pedro, and during weekday peak periods a Silver Line Express route, designated as Line 950X, operated between San Pedro and El Monte, skipping most of the stations along the Harbor Transitway.
 The change gave passengers a one-seat ride to San Pedro during the off-peak periods and created more Silver Line service on the El Monte Busway.

 However, due to overcrowding on Silver Line buses during the peak period, the Silver Line Express buses began stopping at Manchester and Slauson stations in December 2016.
 With only two stations were skipped for a two-minute time savings.
 Metro discontinued Silver Line Express service completely in June 2017.
-Subsequently, the Silver Line had two service patterns: Line 910, which followed the original route between El Monte and Harbor Gateway, and Line 950, which continued beyond Harbor Gateway to San Pedro.
+Since then, the Silver Line (now the J Line) has two service patterns: Line 910, which followed the original route between El Monte and Harbor Gateway, and Line 950, which continued beyond Harbor Gateway to San Pedro.